 Height: 1-2 feet

 Blooms: May – June

-Suggested Uses: These plants are great for rain gardens and shoreline restoration projects.
+Suggested Uses: Canada Anemones are great for rain gardens and shoreline restoration projects.
 This plant makes a nice ground cover that has beautiful rich looking foliage with white Buttercup-like flowers late spring.

 Native Range: Native to the Midwest and Northeast and much of Canada.
 Native throughout the state of Minnesota.